Faf4a/ThemeLibrary/README.md

 ### Features

 - Ability to submit themes
-- You are able to like your favourite themes
+- Like your favourite themes!
+- Download themes directly within Vencord
 - ... more may or may not be added in the future

 ## Installation